Table of Contents

 Digital dashboards in a business environment don’t get much more valuable than this, because if you have the power to optimize your LinkedIn company page, you will start to generate a comprehensive social media report that will enable you to gain a wealth of new leads, forge new business bonds, and become more authoritative in your field.

-This perfect storm of metrics, visualizations, and KPIs will ensure that you have the right content at the right time, accelerating your commercial success as a result.
+This perfect storm of metrics, visualizations, and KPIs will ensure that you have the right content at the right moment, accelerating your commercial success as a result.

 - Followers’ Demographics